winnpixie/guardian-aottg/CONFIG.md

     - *Languages must be in the **two-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format.***
     - TranslateIncoming - Allow incoming messages to be translated.
     - IncomingLanguage - The language all messages received are written in.
-        - Use '`auto`' to tell Google to try and figure it out.
+        - Use '`auto`' to let Google to figure it out.
     - TranslateOutgoing - Allow outgoing messages to be translated.
     - OutgoingLanguage - The language all messages sent are to be translated to.
 - JoinMessage - Send a message whenever you join a room.